masoudr/masoudr.github.io/_pages/about.md

 ---

 Welcome to my personal website!\
-My name is Masoud Rahimi, and I am a Ph.D. student in electrical and computer engineering at Concordia University.\
+My name is Masoud Rahimi, and I am a Ph.D. student in electrical engineering at Concordia University.\
 I am currently doing research in computer architecture and emerging memory technologies.
 You can find my full CV **[here](/cv/)**.